updated September 9, 2020

 I can’t travel right now—now what?

-Even though you may not be able to travel this spring, it’s a good time to spend some time planning future trips if you know you’ll want to travel again soon.
+Even though you may not be traveling right now, it’s definitely a good time to spend some time planning future trips!
 Have a big trip that will take a lot of planning?
-Why not start now, while you’re stuck inside?
+Why not start now, while you’re stuck at home?

 Start planning a road trip with your friends with our guide to epic road trips around the country.
 Contact your school’s study abroad office to start dreaming or planning a study abroad trip in the upcoming semesters—and read our budgeting guide so you can start saving.
 Or just check out these ways to feed your wanderlust from home.